Mayo Clinic Care Network Content

 The cons

-- Your baby might become dependent on the pacifier.
-If your baby uses a pacifier to sleep, you might face middle-of-the-night crying spells when the pacifier falls out of your baby's mouth.
+• Your baby might come to depend on the pacifier.
+If your baby uses a pacifier to sleep, your baby might have crying spells during the night.
+These can happen if the pacifier falls out of your baby's mouth.

-- Pacifier use might increase the risk of middle ear infections.
-However, rates of middle ear infections are generally lowest from birth to age 6 months — when the risk of SIDS is the highest and your baby might be most interested in a pacifier.
+• Pacifier use might raise the risk of middle ear infections.
+However, rates of middle ear infections generally are lowest from birth to age 6 months.
+This is the same age when the risk of SIDS is the highest and your baby might want a pacifier the most.

-- Prolonged pacifier use might lead to dental problems.
-Normal pacifier use during the first few years of life generally doesn't cause long-term dental problems.
-However, prolonged pacifier use might cause a child's teeth to be misaligned.
+• Long-term pacifier use might lead to dental concerns.
+Pacifier use during the first few years of life generally won't cause long-term dental concerns.
+However, using a pacifier for a longer time might cause teeth to be misaligned.